 Keeping your organisation’s computers and applications up to date is one of the best ways to protect your business from being hacked.

 Hackers, along with malicious programs or viruses, find weaknesses in software (called vulnerabilities) that they exploit to access computers, smartphones or tablets.
 Installing updates fixes these vulnerabilities and helps keep these devices secure.

-Why it is important to install updates as soon as possible?
+Why is it important to install updates as soon as possible?
 To limit the amount of time hackers have to find and use these weaknesses.
-The longer a vulnerability is left unpatched, the more hackers will know about the weakness and how to use it.
+The longer a vulnerability is open (or 'unpatched'), the more hackers will know about the weakness and how to use it.

 Use this guidance to learn how to update your organisation’s software.

 Remember: Hackers use weaknesses in software to access computers, smartphones, tablets and other devices (Internet of Things).
 Protect your business by keeping your operating systems and applications updated automatically.